Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Nonchiral Perturbation of (first) Chiral-flat Exact Ground States

+In particular, our numerical calculation shows that $U_1-\nu^2U_2>0$ for any $0<w_0/w_1\le 1$ and any $|\nu|\le 3$.
 It is therefore clear that the nonchiral interaction perturbation favors the lower Chern number $|\nu_C|$ insulator states, with as many spin-valley flavors fully occupied or fully empty as possible.
 Such a state can be generically written as

 which fully occupies valley-spin flavors $\{\eta_j,s_j\}$ with $1\le j\le \text{min}(\nu_+,\nu_-)$.
 Any chiral-nonflat U(4) rotations of the state $|\Psi_{\nu,\nu_C}\rangle$ are also degenerate, and all the degenerate states form a chiral-nonflat U(4) irrep $[(2N_M)^{(\nu-|\nu_C|+4)/2},N_M^{|\nu_C|}]_4$.
 This notation means the irrep of a Young tableau with $2N_M$ boxes in each of the first $(\nu-|\nu_C|+4)/2$ rows, and $N_M$ boxes in each of the next $|\nu_C|$ rows.
 This is because there are $(\nu-|\nu_C|+4)/2$ valley-spin flavors where both Chern bands are fully occupied, and the $2N_M$ electrons in each of these flavors are antisymmetric in $\kk$ and symmetric in the valley-spin U(4) space, thus lying in the same row of Young tableau.
 Then there are $|\nu_C|$ flavors where only one Chern band is occupied, and the $N_M$ electrons in such a Chern band are antisymmetric in $\kk$ and symmetric in valley-spin space, thus lying in the same row of Young tableau.
 Note that the U(4) multiplet of state $|\Psi_{\nu,\nu_C}\rangle$ is a subset of the U(4)$\times$U(4) multiplet of state $| \Psi_\nu^{\nu_+,\nu_-}\rangle$ in Eq.~(\ref{eq:U(4)U(4)-GS}).
-By Eq.~(\ref{seq-E1-nc0}), we find the first order perturbation energy of state $|\Psi_{\nu,\nu_C}\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC}) is
+By Eq.~(\ref{seq-E1-nc12}), we find the perturbation energy of state $|\Psi_{\nu,\nu_C}\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC}) up to order $w_0^2$ is

+with $U_1-\nu^2U_2>0$ for any $|\nu|\le 3$.
+For $\nu=\pm4$, the only available state has Chern number $\nu_C=0$, thus the perturbation energy is zero.
 This clearly indicates that the states with a lower Chern number $|\nu_C|$ have a lower energy in the nonchiral-flat limit.

 In particular, we note that for even fillings $\nu=0,\pm2,\pm4$ and $\nu_C=0$, the states $|\Psi_{\nu,0}\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC}) become the exact ground states $|\Psi_{\nu}\rangle$ in Eq.~(\ref{eq:U(4)-GS}).